Our attorneys handle Camp Lejeune liver cancer and fatty liver disease lawsuits in all 50 states.

 Camp Lejeune Liver Cancer Settlement Amounts

 We can’t say with any level of certainty what the settlement value of Camp Lejeune liver cancer cases will be.
-There are too many variables that could impact the value of these cases and it is too early to give definitive answers.
+Too many variables could impact the value of these cases and it is too early to give definitive answers.

 Despite these limitations, we can provide a tentative estimate of the potential settlement value of Camp Lejeune liver cancer lawsuits by looking at settlements and verdicts for liver cancer in prior tort cases (e.g., failure to diagnose liver cancer).
 We can also look at the nature and survival rate for liver cancer as factors in the estimated valuation of these claims.

-Based on these comparative points, we believe that Camp Lejeune claims under the CLJA based on liver cancer could have an average settlement value between $190,000 and $550,000.
-This is at the higher end of the value scale, mostly because liver cancer is very dangerous.
+Based on these comparative points, we believe that Camp Lejeune claims under the CLJA based on liver cancer could have an average settlement value between $200,000 and $600,000.
+This is at the higher end of the value scale, primarily because liver cancer is dangerous.
 The overall 5-year survival rate for liver cancer (all stages) is just 20%.

 Camp Lejeune Fatty Liver Disease Lawsuits

 Fatty liver disease is a condition (steatosis) is a liver condition resulting from the buildup of too much fat in the liver.
-Fatty liver disease often has no symptoms, but in some cases, it can eventually lead to liver damage.
+Fatty liver disease often has no symptoms, but it can eventually lead to liver damage in some cases.

 Some cases of fatty liver disease can progress into cirrhosis of the liver, which is very serious.
-If left untreated, cirrhosis of the liver can lead to liver failure and/or liver cancer.
+If left untreated, liver cirrhosis can lead to liver failure and/or liver cancer.

 All of the public health studies have concluded that higher rates of fatty liver disease were associated with the Camp Lejeune water contamination.
-Individuals with fatty liver disease may be able to bring claims under the CLJA, especially if their fatty live disease progressed into something more serious.
+Individuals with fatty liver disease may be able to bring claims under the CLJA, especially if their fatty liver disease progresses into something more serious.

 Contact Us About a Camp Lejeune Liver Cancer Lawsuit

-If you lived or worked at Camp Lejeune from 1953 to 1987 and were later diagnosed with liver cancer or another liver disease, contact us today at 800-553-8082 for a free consultation.
+If you lived or worked at Camp Lejeune from 1953 to 1987 and were later diagnosed with liver cancer or another liver disease, contact us today at 800-553-8082 for a free consultation or reach out to us online.